Print guide

 Finish the strip in Photo Strip Maker

-Pick a layout, adjust fit per slot, and set background, gap, and optional title or date.
-Turn on print cut guides if you want dashed lines between frames in the download.
+Pick a row or column layout, adjust each slot, and set background, gap, title, or date.
+Turn on print cut guides only if you want dashed trim references in the exported file.

 PNG avoids extra JPEG compression before printing.
 Use JPG only when file size matters more than maximum edge clarity.